dastasoft/react-native-course/README.md

 #### Reducers

 A reducer is a function that will manage changes to the state object.
-Think of using a reducer when multiplate states are close related and you know exactly when and how it changes.
+Think of using a reducer when multiple states are close related and you know exactly when and how it changes.

 Is always called with two arguments